Janet 1.38.0-73334f3 Documentation

 (buffer/slice bytes &opt start end)

-.
+Takes a slice of a byte sequence from start to end.
 The range is half open, [start, end).
 Indexes can also

 be negative, indicating indexing from the end of the end of the array.
-By default, start
+By default, start is 0 and end is

 the length of the buffer.
 Returns a new buffer.